-vii.
+vi.
 Bridging Regional Disparities & Gaps

 Regional disparity is a core problem that hinders equitable economic growth.
-The current government focuses on bridging this gap by allocating resources on the basis of parameters like population, poverty etc in order to improve public service delivery, the government is devising a social protection policy for education and health sector at district level.
-These policies would result in better implementation of poverty reduction strategies as they would allow allocation of considerable funds under different social safety programmes thereby directly transferring resources to the marginalized segments of society.
+The current government focuses on bridging this gap by allocating resources on the basis of parameters like population, poverty etc in order to improve public service delivery.in line with this policy the government of the Punjab has been allocating 35% development budget to the Southern Districts of Punjab and this policy will continue during next year.
+This policy would result in better implementation of poverty reduction strategies as they would allow allocation of considerable funds for development initiatives, thereby directly transferring resources to the marginalized segments of society.